Ian326/TC2008B_Multiagent_cleaning_robots/README.md

 A repo for the 'Modeling of multi-agent systems with computer graphics' class

 Members of the Group
--Ian Joab Padrón Corona
+- Ian Joab Padrón Corona
--Uri Jared Gopar Morales
+- Uri Jared Gopar Morales
--María Fernanda Moreno Goméz
+- María Fernanda Moreno Goméz